esgf2-us/metagrid/backend-api/README.md

 # Basic Commands
 ## Setting Up Users
-- To create a normal user account, just go to Sign Up and fill out the form.
-Once you submit it, you'll see a "Verify Your E-mail Address" page.
-Go to your console to see a simulated email verification message.
-Copy the link into your browser.
-Now the user's email should be verified and ready to go.

 - To create an superuser account, use this command:
 ```bash
 python manage.py createsuperuser
 ```

 ## Type checks